mkjanda/IAT-Server/README.md

 mail.images.header-classpath-location=classpath:email/images/header.png
 ```
    <p>Further, it presumes an SMTP relay running on both <b>127.0.0.1:25</b> and <b>127.0.0.1:465</b>.</p>
   <p>None of this should cause the software to abort.
 It runs on port 8081, which is modifiable in <b>iat-webapp/src/main/resources/application.properties</b>.
 Start it by executing it.
 Double-click it.
 Oh, you will need Java installed on your machine.
 Windows 10 ships Java.
 Vista, 7, and 8 do not include it.
-You can find it here: **https://www.java.com/en/download/manual.jsp**</p>
+You can find it here: https://www.java.com/en/download/manual.jsp</p>

+  <h2 id="working-version">Obtaining a Working Version</h2>
+  <p>Just visit https://iatsoftware.net and download it.
+There's an email verification step because I'm allowing random members of the general public to upload images to my server, but it only takes a second and I promise you'll never hear from me.</p>